-A Module Review Board/Board of Examiners will be formed consisting of academics contributing to the assessment for the relevant module being examined, Module Coordinator or representative and the External Examiner.
+A Module Review Board/Board of Examiners will be formed consisting of academics contributing to the assessment for the relevant module being examined, Programme Coordinator, Programme Director, Module Coordinator or representative and the External Examiner.
 This will be held three times a year.
-Primary remit is to approve completed module marks giving the external examiner the opportunity to comment.
+The primary remit is to approve completed module marks giving the external examiner the opportunity to comment, however, where students have failed, the board of examiners will include a Progress Board and progress of any failed students will be discussed and outcomes decided taking into consideration any extenuating circumstances.

 Students should be aware that all assessment grades are provisional pending ratification at the relevant Board.

-A separate Examination Board will be held at the end of the final VETS776 module.
-The primary remit of this examination board is to confirm examination marks and recommend award or not (pass/fail) of the final award for each individual taking into consideration any extenuating circumstances.
+A final Examination Board will be held for the third board of examiners each year to confirm examination marks and recommend award or not (pass/fail) of the final award for each individual taking into consideration any extenuating circumstances.